Wellness journal

 • Decreased reaction time

-Beyond physical thirst, watch for these mental signs:
+Beyond physical thirst, watch for these subtler signals:

 • Difficulty concentrating on tasks